-Melissa HORNE: I will give you an example of some of the major works that are occurring right now, because we have got crews out across the state doing work.
+Melissa HORNE: As I said, we have done more than 17,000 different jobs, from filling in potholes through to resurfacing and rehabilitating our roads.
+I will give you an example of some of the major works that are occurring right now, because we have got crews out across the state doing work.
 There are major works underway on the Rosedale-Longford Road and the Terang-Mortlake Road, and I am sure that the member for Gippsland South is appreciative of that.
-As I said, the last time those opposite were in power road maintenance was cut.
+As I said, the last time those opposite were in power, road maintenance was cut.
 We are delivering road maintenance.

-Bridget Vallence: On the previous point of order, Speaker, it is about debating the question.
-The minister continues to debate the question and perhaps defy your ruling.
+Bridget Vallence: On the previous point of order, it is about debating the question.
+The minister continues to debate the question and perhaps defy your ruling, Speaker.
 It is about warnings to foreign tourists to not drive on our deteriorating roads, I would ask you to ask the minister to come back to that question.

-The SPEAKER: Order!
-The minister has concluded her answer.
+The SPEAKER: The minister has concluded her answer.